Chart Color Schemes

 Marrickville - South is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Marrickville-South has high cultural diversity with 38.6% born overseas and 39.1% speaking a language other than English at home.
-Christianity is the main religion, comprising 37.1%.
-Buddhism is overrepresented at 6.6%, compared to Greater Sydney's 4.5%.
+Marrickville-South has high cultural diversity, with 38.6% of its population born overseas and 39.1% speaking a language other than English at home.
+Christianity is the main religion in Marrickville-South, comprising 37.1%.
+Buddhism is overrepresented compared to Greater Sydney, making up 6.6% versus 4.5%.

 Frequently Asked Questions - Diversity